Ultimate Perth to Exmouth Road Trip Itinerary (2025)

 I wasn’t sure when planning my own trip to visit Coral Bay or Exmouth.

 For our short 10 day trip, I decided to visit Exmouth.
-The reasons for this were that Exmouth is a lot larger than Coral Bay, which is mainly just a few caravan parks and an IGA.
+The main reason for this is that Exmouth is a lot larger than Coral Bay, which is mainly just a few caravan parks and an IGA, and has a wider array of things to do and see.
+Exmouth has more dining and accommodation options.
+Plus I really wanted to swim with whale sharks in Exmouth.

 You could visit Coral Bay as a day trip from Exmouth, or vice versa.